Can Chiropractors Treat Sciatic Nerve Pain?

 Physical therapy and exercises

-Performing certain stretches and exercises can help with Sciatica pain by reducing inflammation, increasing flexibility, and strengthening the muscles that surround your spine and give it the support it needs to protect your back naturally.
+Performing physical therapy, including certain stretches and exercises, can help with Sciatica pain by reducing inflammation, increasing flexibility, and strengthening the muscles that surround your spine and give it the support it needs to protect your back naturally.
+Physical therapy and exercise will increase blood flow to the affected disc and nerve.
+In turn, this helps the body get rid of the chemicals causing your pain and inflammation.

 Can Chiropractors Treat Sciatic Nerve Pain?